worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 3. **Synthetic Data**
    Authors provide fake but structurally similar data in the public package.
-   The reviewer verifies the package with the actual data through one of the secure methods above.
+   The reviewer verifies the package with the actual data through one of the secure methods above, and additionally verifies that the package runs with the synthetic data.
+The published version of the package includes the synthetic data, so users can interact directly with the code.

 ### Exemptions
 Exemptions apply to literature reviews, theoretical papers, and qualitative research.
 A